Ice packs spend 9 minutes doing their job. Kelvin spends 60+ minutes.

 Prep

-Chill in the fridge
+Chill in the fridge or freezer

 Apply